Solices/Outside-Code-Sample---DALI/README.md

 # Outside Code Sample - DALI
- This was an Othello AI I coded using alpha-beta pruning and minmax for a school competition
+ This was an Othello AI I coded using alpha-beta pruning and minmax for a school competition.
+The game is modeled by a 10 by 10 board, where xs and os are black and white tokens.

  # Instructions to Run